Spread the love

 2. Accompanying has now replaced conversion and upholding traditional ways.

-5. False compassion, tolerance and “inclusion” have replaced true compassion and doctrinal truth.
+4. False compassion, tolerance and “inclusion” have replaced true compassion and doctrinal Truth.

-7. The Church, rather than changing the culture, has been changed by the culture, through the efforts of Vatican II and the Modernists.
+7. The Church, rather than changing the culture, is being been changed by the culture, through the efforts of Vatican II and Synodality.

 “We do not want a Church that will move with the world.
 We want a Church that will move the world.”
 GK Chesterton